suyalcinkaya/notebook/programming/angular.md

     - `ng generate class my-new-class`
     - `ng generate class myNewClass`
     - `ng generate class MyNewClass`
+- Use `ng serve --open` or `ng serve -o` to open the browser on `http://localhost:4200/`.
+- Use `ng serve --port 1903` to serve on custom port.
+- Use `ng test` to run all unit tests.
+- Use `ng build` to build and bundle the application for deployment.
+    > `development`: default mode, do not minify or uglify code,

+    > `production`: minify and uglify code.
+    - To build for production: `ng build --target=production`

 ## Comparison to AngularJS
 _Angular_ is the name for the Angular of today and tomorrow. _AngularJS_ is the name for all v1.x versions of Angular.